 In addition to the financial results contained in this report, which have been prepared and presented in accordance with GAAP, the Company has also included supplemental information concerning the Company's financial results on a non-GAAP basis.
-This non-GAAP information includes certain of the Company's financial results without transaction costs and transition costs associated with the OGIO and TravisMathew acquisitions as well as the impact of the new tax legislation for the year ended December 31, 2017, and excludes the effects of the reversal of the deferred tax valuation allowance and the gain on the sale of a portion of the Company's Topgolf investment for the year ended December 31, 2016.
-In addition, non-GAAP information includes certain of the Company's financial results on a constant currency basis for the comparative years ended December 31, 2016 and 2015.
+This non-GAAP information includes certain of the Company's financial results on a constant currency basis for the comparative years ended December 31, 2018 and 2017.
 This constant currency information estimates what the Company's financial results would have been without changes in foreign currency exchange rates.
-This information is calculated by taking the local currency results for 2016 and translating them into U.S. dollars based upon the foreign currency exchange rates for the applicable comparable prior period.
+This information is calculated by taking the local currency results for 2018 and translating them into U.S. dollars based upon the foreign currency exchange rates for the applicable comparable prior period.
 It does not include any other effect of changes in foreign currency rates on the Company's results or business.
+In addition, this non-GAAP information includes certain of the Company's financial results without transaction costs and transition costs associated with the Jack Wolfskin acquisition for the year ended December 31, 2018, transaction and transition costs associated with the OGIO and TravisMathew acquisitions as well as the impact of the new tax legislation for the year ended December 31, 2017, and it excludes the effects of the reversal of the deferred tax valuation allowance and the gain on the sale of a portion of the Company's Topgolf investment for the year ended December 31, 2016.